How to improve database costs, performance and value

 Time your queries

-The beauty of databases is that many of them are multi-purpose, and can be used by a variety of different applications and users for different things.
-However, it’s important to consider the impact that queries can have on performance for the rest of the organisation.
-For example, if you’re running large, complex queries that require a lot of processing power, this may cause other queries and applications to run slower.
+Databases have many advantages, including that many of them can be used by a number of different applications and users for different things, and that many are multi-purpose.
+Despite this, it is necessary to think about the impact queries can have on performance for the rest of the business.
+If you’re running large, complex queries, for example, that need lots of processing power, it may cause other applications and queries to run slower.

-If you’re planning to run any particularly heavyweight queries, consider how time-sensitive they are; if they’re not especially urgent, it might be worth scheduling them to run outside of peak business hours when there’s likely to be less activity on the database.
-This will ensure that disruption is kept to a minimum, and reduce the impact on the database’s efficiency.
+Are you planning to run any particularly heavyweight queries?
+It may be worth considering how time-sensitive they are as if it isn’t urgent, it might be worth organising them to run outside of peak business hours when there will probably be less activity on the database.
+This helps to reduce the impact on the database’s efficiency and keep disruption to a minimum.

 Perform regular audits